DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-7/event-instances/index.md

 **Note on `.start()`:** Calling `.start()` on a currently-playing instance restarts it from the beginning.
 Plan for this if you retrigger.

 > Play your game and you should hear your music start when the scene loads!
-If you don't hear anything you'll need to manually load the FMOD banks by adding an `FMOD Studio Bank Loader` component to a GameObject in your scene and selecting the `Master Bank` and `Master Bank Strings` banks.

 ---